 SQL Injection

-SQL injection attacks exploit vulnerabilities in how websites handle user input.
-When a form field or URL parameter is connected to a database query without proper safeguards, attackers can insert malicious code that manipulates the database—potentially reading, modifying, or deleting data, or even gaining administrative access.
+SQL injection attacks exploit weaknesses in how websites handle user input.
+When a form field or URL parameter feeds a database query without proper safeguards, attackers can inject malicious code that manipulates the database.
+They may read, modify, or delete data, or gain administrative access outright.

-Protection requires input validation (checking that submitted data matches expected formats), parameterized queries (separating code from data in database interactions), and keeping your CMS and plugins updated (as these handle most database interactions for you).
-If you're using a modern content management system and keeping it updated, you're likely protected against most SQL injection vectors.
+Protection requires input validation (checking that submitted data matches expected formats), parameterized queries (separating code from data in database interactions), and keeping your CMS and plugins updated (since these handle most database interactions for you).
+If you are running a modern CMS and keeping it patched, you are likely protected against most SQL injection vectors.

 Cross-Site Scripting (XSS)

-Cross-site scripting attacks inject malicious scripts into web pages that are then executed in visitors' browsers.
+Cross-site scripting attacks inject malicious scripts into web pages that then execute in visitors' browsers.
 These scripts can steal session cookies, redirect users to malicious sites, or deface your website.
-XSS attacks exploit the trust visitors place in your site—the malicious code appears to come from you.
+XSS attacks exploit the trust visitors place in your site, since the malicious code appears to come from you.

-Prevention requires output encoding (ensuring that user-submitted content is displayed as text, not executed as code), Content Security Policy headers (telling browsers which scripts are legitimate), and proper input sanitization.
-Again, well-maintained CMS platforms handle most of this automatically, but custom code requires careful attention.
+Prevention requires output encoding (so user-submitted content is displayed as text and not executed as code), Content Security Policy headers (telling browsers which scripts are legitimate), and proper input sanitization.
+Well-maintained CMS platforms handle most of this automatically, and custom code requires careful attention.

 Your Website Security Checklist

-Use this checklist to audit your current security posture and identify areas needing attention:
+Use this checklist to audit your current security posture and identify areas that need attention.

-Start with the basics: Is an SSL certificate installed and working?
-Visit your site and confirm you see the padlock icon in the browser address bar.
-Is all software—CMS, plugins, themes, server—running current versions?
+Start with the basics.
+Is an SSL certificate installed and working?
+Open your site and confirm you see the padlock icon in the browser address bar.
+Is all software, including CMS, plugins, themes, and server, running current versions?
 Check your dashboard for pending updates.

-Audit your access controls: Are strong, unique passwords used for all accounts?
+Audit access controls.
+Are strong, unique passwords used for every account?
 Is two-factor authentication enabled on administrative accounts?
-Do former employees or contractors still have access they shouldn't?
+Do former employees or contractors still have access they should not?

-Verify your backups: Are automated backups running daily?
+Verify backups.
+Are automated backups running daily?
 Are backups stored somewhere separate from your main hosting?
 Have you tested restoring from backup recently?

-Check your defenses: Is a firewall or security plugin installed and configured?
-If using WordPress, have you changed the default admin login URL?
+Check defenses.
+Is a firewall or security plugin installed and configured?
+On WordPress, have you changed the default /wp-admin login URL?
 Have you removed unused plugins and themes that could contain vulnerabilities?

 What to Do If You're Hacked

-Despite best efforts, security incidents can still occur.
-Having a plan ensures you can respond quickly and effectively.
+Despite best efforts, security incidents still happen.
+Having a plan helps you respond quickly.

-Take your site offline immediately upon discovering a breach.
-This prevents further damage, protects visitors from potential malware, and gives you a controlled environment for investigation and cleanup.
+Take the site offline immediately when you discover a breach.
+This prevents further damage, protects visitors from malware, and gives you a controlled environment for investigation and cleanup.

-Change all passwords immediately—not just for your website, but for any connected services: hosting, domain registrar, email, payment processors.
-Assume any credentials may be compromised.
+Change every password immediately, including hosting, domain registrar, email, and payment processors.
+Assume any credential may be compromised.

 Scan for and remove malware.
-Many security tools can identify malicious code, or you may need professional assistance for more sophisticated compromises.
+Security tools like Sucuri, MalCare, or Wordfence can identify malicious code, and a sophisticated compromise may require professional help.

-Restore from a clean backup taken before the compromise occurred.
-This may require checking multiple backup dates to find one that's definitely clean.
+Restore from a clean backup taken before the compromise.
+You may need to check multiple backup dates to find one that is definitely clean.

 Update all software before bringing the site back online.
-The vulnerability that allowed the initial attack may still exist if you simply restore without updating.
+The vulnerability that allowed the initial attack may still exist if you restore without patching.

 Investigate how the attack occurred.
-Review logs, check for weak points, and understand the vector used.
-Without this knowledge, you may fall victim to the same attack again.
+Review server logs, check for weak points, and identify the vector used.
+Without that, you may fall to the same attack again.

-Strengthen security measures based on what you learned.
-Implement additional protections to close the gap that was exploited.
+Strengthen security measures based on what you found.
+Put additional protections in place to close the gap that was exploited.

 Concerned about your website's security?
-Get a free security assessment and learn exactly where your vulnerabilities lie and how to address them.
+Get a free security assessment and find out exactly where your vulnerabilities lie and how to fix them.